 Step 2: Sign-in with your Apple ID and then choose an option from the drop-down menu that best describes your problem.
 If you have purchased an app accidentally, choose “I didn’t mean to purchase this item.”
 If the kids have made an in-app purchase, choose “I didn’t authorize this purchase.”
 If you aren’t happy with the app, choose “Item opens but doesn’t function as expected.”

-Update: Apple now issues refunds for app purchases immediately without involving the support team.
+In some cases, Apple may issue refunds for app purchases immediately without involving the support team.
 When you submit an issue with an app using the above form, it will offer you a “Refund” option.
 Click that and you’ll get an email notification from Apple saying you’ve been issued a refund.